-If your permanent home (domicile) was in New Mexico when you entered the military, and you kept New Mexico as your legal residence for state withholding tax purposes, you are still a New Mexico resident.
-Even if you are presently serving outside New Mexico, you must file a New Mexico resident return.
+If your permanent home (domicile) was in New Mexico when you entered the military, and you kept New Mexico as your domicile for state withholding tax purposes, even if you are presently serving outside New Mexico, you must file a New Mexico resident return.
 If your permanent home (domicile) was in New Mexico when you entered the military, but you have established domicile in another state and changed your legal residence for withholding state income tax, your military pay is not subject to New Mexico income tax.